DEFRA/ahwr-ui-tests/README.md

 ```

+## 📦 Working with Pipeline Artifacts

+When the automated tests run in the pipeline, several files are collected and uploaded as artifacts so they can be inspected after the run.
+These include:

+- Allure report: The full test report in HTML format, generated from the test results.
+- Logs: All logs captured from the running services and the tests themselves.
+- Screenshots: Screenshots captured during test failures.

+# 🔍 Accessing Artifacts in GitHub Actions

+- Go to the ahwr-ui-tests repository in GitHub.
+- Click on Actions in the top menu.
+- Select the workflow run you want to inspect.
+- At the bottom, you’ll see an Artifacts section.
+Click the artifact you want to download (e.g., allure-report, logs, or screenshots).
+- Download the .zip file to your local machine.
+- Screenshots and logs are simple to work with in this form, though the allure report is a little different (see below).

+# 📂 Viewing Allure Report Locally

+- Unzip the allure-report folder
+- Via a terminal, go into the allure-report directory (cd ~/Downloads/allure-report)
+- Run `python3 -m http.server 8080`
+- Access http://localhost:8080/ in your browser

 ## 🙈 Gotchas

 - We use the -auto queues that have been created in the SND2 environment.
-When the tests run in the pipeline, they will use the -pipe queues.
-This
+When the tests run in the pipeline, they will use the -auto queues too.
+If this
-  is to avoid clashes where if someone still has the images running locally, they might consume the messages for someone else running them.
-If wanted,
-  this could be avoided by people creating their own -auto-INITIALS_HERE queues - but it likely wont be needed because its likely only 1 person is
-  working on these tests at one moment.
+  becomes an issue, we can create -pipe queues.

 - The repo has been developed to work on macOS / Linux.
 This means you might struggle to run it on Windows, unless you can make alterations to scripts etc.

 - Screenshots have been added to the tests, and volume in the /screenshots folder.
 If any errors occur, they will be visible there.

+- Artifacts are retained only for a limited time (default 90 days in GitHub Actions).
+Download them if you need a permanent copy.